by Janet Jonus

 ICANdance Adaptive Dance Program

-Kids in the 10+ class learn Ballet, Jazz, and Contemporary Dance.
-There is a class for children with Cognitive/Intellectual Disabilities, a class for kids on the Autism spectrum, and a class for the Blind.
+Kids learn Ballet, Jazz, and Contemporary Dance.
+The class is for children with Cognitive/Intellectual Disabilities, Autism, or Blindness.

 1. Children’s Museum of Pittsburgh